ansys/pystk/doc/source/api/ansys/stk/core/graphics/ProjectionStream.rst

 ProjectionStream
 ================

-.. py:class:: ProjectionStream
+.. py:class:: ansys.stk.core.graphics.ProjectionStream

-   Bases: py:obj:`~IProjectionStream`, py:obj:`~IProjection`
+   Bases: py:obj:`~ansys.stk.core.graphics.IProjectionStream`, py:obj:`~ansys.stk.core.graphics.IProjection`

    A projection that is updated dynamically at the specified update delta.
 The class can be used to stream projection data to projection clients, like projected raster overlay...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ProjectionStream

 Overview
 --------